 This page includes instructions and guidelines when deploying Dask on high performance supercomputers commonly found in scientific and industry research labs.
 These systems commonly have the following attributes:

-Most of this page documents best practices to use Dask on an HPC cluster.
+Most of this page documents various ways and best practices to use Dask on an HPC cluster.
 This is technical and aimed both at users with some experience deploying Dask and also system administrators.

-New users may instead prefer to start with one of the following projects which provide easy high-level access to Dask using resource managers that are commonly deployed on HPC systems:
+The following projects provide easy high-level access to Dask using resource managers that are commonly deployed on HPC systems:

-- dask-jobqueue for use with PBS, SLURM, and SGE resource managers
+dask-jobqueue for use with PBS, SLURM, LSF, SGE and other resource managers

 They provide interfaces that look like the following:

-We recommend reading the dask-jobqueue documentation first to get a basic system running and then returning to this documentation for fine-tuning.
+Dask-jobqueue provides a lot of possibilities like adaptive dynamic scaling of workers, we recommend reading the dask-jobqueue documentation first to get a basic system running and then returning to this documentation for fine-tuning if necessary.

 You can launch a Dask network using